Jianchu/generic-type-inference-solver/README.md

 Here are some instructions that shows how to do these tasks with `do-like-javac`:

-1. Change into the DataflowExample directory:
+1. Change into the dataflowexample directory:

   ```
-  cd $JSR308/DataflowExample
+  cd $JSR308/dataflowexample
   ```

 2. Invoke the inference tool using `do-like-javac`.